 Delft, in between Den Haag and Rotterdam, has the most beguiling of centres, a medley of ancient red-tiled houses set beside tree-lined canals intercepted by the cutest of humpback bridges.
 It’s no surprise, then, that visiting the town is one of the best things to do in the Netherlands, but most tourists come here for the day.
 In the evenings, even in the summer, the town can be surprisingly – and mercifully – quiet.

 Delft boasts a clutch of handsome old buildings, most notably two fine churches – the Nieuwe Kerk and the Oude Kerk.
-Here you will also find a fascinating museum, the Prinsenhof, which holds an enjoyable collection of Golden Age paintings, and the imaginative Vermeercentrum, celebrating the life and times of Delft’s best-known son, Johannes Vermeer.
+Here you will also find a fascinating museum, the Prinsenhof, which holds an enjoyable collection of Golden Age paintings.
+You'll find here the imaginative Vermeercentrum, which celebrates the life and times of Delft’s best-known son, Johannes Vermeer.

 Maastricht is one of the most vibrant cities in the Netherlands.
 With its cobbled streets and fashionable boutiques in the old town, contemporary architecture in the Céramique district, a fantastic art fair and excellent cuisine, the city buzzes with excitement and its multilingual, multinational population.